annasturrock/Oto_size_fish_size_calibration/README.md

 OR <- calib$OR
 ```

-We are now going to fix the y intercept at 30 mm as size at first feeding (~32mm) fitted the data and reflected literature (Titus et al 2004). \# Without this action the first segment had an negative slope (an artefact of the patchy calibration data between 25 and 35mm FL).
+We now fixed the y intercept at 30 mm so that size at first feeding reflected literature values (Titus et al 2004). \# Without this action the first segment had a slightly negative slope (an artefact of the patchy calibration data between 25 and 35mm FL).

 ``` r
 forced.intercept <- 30